We all know that having a dehumidifier in your home is good for you, but it can make you sick.

-Because it is normal for us humans when we inhale our warm moist breath out with great force through those same tiny holes at either side just below where our nose meets lip area, but not always.
+Because it is normal for us humans when we inhale our warm moist breath out with great force through those same tiny holes at either side just below where our nose meets the lip area, but not always.

 A dehumidifier is a machine that helps control moisture in the air.
 It can be used to help with asthma, allergies, and other respiratory problems.

-Some people have reported an increased cough when using a dehumidifier at night because it removes excess humidity from the air, which can cause drying of mucous membranes in your throat or lungs.
+Some people have reported an increased cough when using a dehumidifier at night because it removes excess humidity from the air, which can cause the drying of mucous membranes in your throat or lungs.

 If you are experiencing this side effect after using a humidifier for more than three days, contact your doctor immediately as there may be something else going on.